cgoliver/cgoliver.github.io/_papers/pangolin.md

 ---

 layout: page
-title: Pangolin: An efficient and flexible graph mining system on CPU and GPU
+title: Pangolin, An efficient and flexible graph mining system on CPU and GPU
 topic: Data Mining

 ---